-Jerry Nivens lives in a trailer in Caballo, N.M., 165 miles south of Albuquerque.
+Jerry Nivens lives in a trailer in Caballo, New Mexico, 165 miles south of Albuquerque.
 A bulky Texas transplant who chain-smokes American Spirits, Nivens cares as deeply for his mesquite-speckled patch of ground as any rural New Mexican.
 He enjoys driving into the mountains, where he used to while away afternoons panning for gold.
 He goes fishing Lone Star-style–in reservoirs, not rivers.

 On the sunny May day I met him, he spilled out of his GMC Jimmy sporting a National Rifle Association ballcap and Magnum P.I.-style sunglasses.
 He wore brown corduroy pants hung from suspenders with a matching jacket over a plaid shirt.
 A giant Marlboro belt buckle completed the ensemble.
 As we drove around, Nivens marveled at artesian pools supporting desert wildlife, exclaimed as a squadron of baby quail crossed our path, and wondered over underground rivers that run to the nearby Rio Grande.
 Retired from the refrigeration business, he earns money from an invention of his used for water purification.
 He spends much of his time alone.
 “I’m kind of an old hermit,” he says.

 Which, in a way, was why I had come–to learn how and why this loner became the driving force behind a movement that brought the state’s mega-dairies to heel.
 The dairy industry is New Mexico’s largest agricultural sector and an influential lobbying force.
 Although the state Environment Department has long worked with dairies to reduce pollution, change has been slow: Almost 60 percent of the state’s dairies have polluted groundwater with manure runoff, yet not one has begun the required cleanup.